tasfiqa/CS410Project/README.md

 - Ask the user to describe their desired book.
 - Generate a vector embedding for the user's query.
 - Search against the pre-computed embeddings for matches.

-For more detailed exploration and analysis, you can use the `eda.ipynb` Jupyter notebook, which includes data exploration and model usage examples.

 ## License